Safe Return to In-Person Instruction and Continuity of Services Plan

 Efforts to provide vaccinations to educators, other staff, and students, if eligible

 During the 2020-21 school year, HCS worked collaboratively with Conway Medical Center (CMC) to offer the COVID-19 vaccination to all of the District's employees.
 CMC conducted four two-day vaccination events for District employees at CMC facilities.
 To prepare for these vaccination events, HCS surveyed all employees and provided the needed information to CMC who scheduled all appointments.
 The District will continue its partnership with CMC for the 2021-22 school year.
+Plans include the coordination of vaccination clinics offered in four of the District’s attendance area.
+These clinics will be available to students, school staff members, and community members.

 Appropriate accommodations for children with disabilities with respect to health and safety policies and practices